Pizza Dough Sticking? 5 Ways to Master Your Launch

 Semolina Flour

-Semolina flour is a game-changer for pizza enthusiasts.
+Semolina flour is a major upgrade for pizza enthusiasts.
 Made from durum wheat, it boasts a coarser, granular texture that acts like tiny “ball bearings” between your dough and the peel.
 This creates a highly effective, low-friction surface, allowing the pizza to glide smoothly.
 Beyond its non-stick properties, semolina is less likely to burn at high oven temperatures compared to regular flour, preventing bitter flavors and black specks on your crust.
 Its slightly nutty flavor can also subtly enhance the pizza’s base.
 Coarse semolina is generally recommended for dusting over finer varieties.

 Rice Flour